adhese/sdk/README.md

 		var adhese = new Adhese();
 		adhese.init({debug:true, host:"http://ads.demo.adhese.com/", location: getLocation });

+###Legacy requests (document.write)
+The legacy requests are implemented as a script fragment inside the container where they will be visualized.
+The client will execute the request and insert the response in the container with a document.write statement.
+This type of implementation is not recommended if you want to take advantage of 'viewable tracking and forecasting'.
+It also has performance drawbacks, as the client's document build up will block while requesting and advertisement.

-4. For each ad you want to include on a page, you should create a DIV with a unique id that is the same as the requested format.
+For each ad you want to include on a page, you should create a DIV with a unique id that is the same as the requested format.
 Then make a call to a the adhese.tag function

 		<div id="leaderboard">
 		<script type="text/javascript" charset="utf-8">